 Screen and Charging

-This Morec charger includes a built-in screen to monitor charging metrics in real time.
+This Morec charger includes a built-in screen to monitor charging metrics in real-time.
 The available data includes real-time amperage, voltage, kWh added, charging time, and temperature of the charger.

 The charging cord only gets a little bit warm at 32 amp charging, nothing really concerning.
-However, the charging brick itself reached 138 F after about an hour of charging, and stayed at this temperature for the rest of the charging session at an 80 F ambient temperature.
-While this is within safe levels (the charger is programmed to throttle down or shut-off, if temperatures become unsafe), long term longevity is unknown for electronics that have to operate at these warm levels.
+However, the charging brick itself reached 138 F after about an hour of charging and stayed at this temperature for the rest of the charging session at an 80 F ambient temperature.
+While this is within safe levels (the charger is programmed to throttle down or shut-off, off if temperatures become unsafe), long-term longevity is unknown for electronics that have to operate at these warm levels.
 We suspect this is why some Amazon reviewers complained about chargers failing after a few months; heavy load under high temperatures.

 The Morec Portable EV charger is overall a good product and great value.
 The screen is very easy to read, and the cord is more than long enough.
 We would recommend this product for use as a portable charger out on the road, or for home charging EVs with smaller battery packs (such as plug-in hybrids).
 We would hesitate to recommend the Morec Portable charger as a main charger for a large battery pack vehicle (40 kWh+), especially if you need to charge every night.
-The charger brick (and electronics) build up heat in the compact plastic enclosure, so consistent and heavy loads may shorten life span.
-But for what it’s worth; a 1 year manufacturer warranty is provided.
+The charger brick (and electronics) build up heat in the compact plastic enclosure, so consistent and heavy loads may shorten the life span.
+But for what it’s worth; a 1-year manufacturer warranty is provided.

 Full Review Gallery